Liberal Liars and the Trump Immigration Ban

 One of the first things I noticed, of course, was that all the flags look the same except for Somalia, which was very strange.
 I’m sure it’s a coincidence but considering they are in different parts of the world, it’s unusual.

-All media outlets have called this is a ban on Muslims.
-Let’s be clear – this is no more a ban on Muslims than calling off a Toronto Blue Jays game could be construed as shutting down Major League Baseball, or taking an item off of McDonald’s menu would be the same as shuttering the entire chain.
+2. All media outlets have called this is a ban on Muslims. – this is no more a ban on Muslims than calling off a Toronto Blue Jays game could be construed as shutting down Major League Baseball, or taking an item off of McDonald’s menu would be the same as shuttering the entire chain.

-First off, Islam is found in all 196 countries of the world – so banning 7 countries out of 196 is 3.5%, not a total ban as the hysterical Left suggests.
-Nor is even a ban on 220 million people in those 7 countries (and not all are Muslim) out of 1.6 billion Muslims in the world (as of 2010, according to Pew Research) valid evidence of a total ban (its 13.7% maximum)
+First off, Muslims can be found in all 196 countries of the world – so banning 7 countries out of 196 is 3.5%, not a total ban as the hysterical Left suggests.
+Nor is a ban on 220 million people in those 7 countries (and not all people living in those 7 countries are Muslim) out of 1.6 billion Muslims in the world (as of 2010, according to Pew Research) valid evidence of a total ban (its 13.7% maximum) on Muslims.
+The following Muslim-dominated countries are NOT even affected by this travel ban:

 4. The Executive Order bans Muslims and/or bans these 7 specific countries.
-The link was provided above for the Executive Order, which President Trump signed on Friday, January 26.
+A link is provided above tp the original Executive Order, which President Trump signed on Friday, January 26.
 The text of the Executive Order is being hosted by CNN – so there is no inherent Trump bias.

-It does target Syrian nationals specifically as, of course, there was a separate immigration outreach to them, and President Trump had made very clear on the campaign trail that he was not comfortable with it – because the US was letting in people who had never been properly vented.
+It does target Syrian nationals specifically as, of course, there was a separate immigration outreach to them, and President Trump had made very clear on the campaign trail that he was not comfortable with it – because the US was letting in people who had never been properly cleared.
+President Trump said that a system of “extreme vetting” would be developed to screen everyone from those 7 countries in the future – therefore suggesting that the ban was a temporary one at best.

 SO LIBTARDS OF AMERICA REJOICE – there’s no monster hiding under your bed.
 There is one visible, however, at virtually every anti-ban protest.
 This particular monster lies to rile up the crowd – which is tantamount to SEDITION.